astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 0
 \end{bmatrix}
 \end{equation}
-The Michaelson-Morely experiment demands that the size of these two four-vectors be the same.
+The Michelson-Morely experiment demands that the size of these two four-vectors be the same.
 Clearly, the observer on the spacecraft will measure a different duration for the trip than the clocks in the reference frame at rest with respect to the Earth will!
 Note this has